The neuroscience of empathy, trust and social cognition provides one of the framework's load-bearing empirical anchors.

 Research on empathy and social cognition may provide a foundation for AI systems designed to recognise manipulative social patterns before they are deployed at scale.

-A concept paper on Defensive AI is under discussion.
+A concept paper on Containment-aware AI is under discussion.

 Subscribe for free recognition tools, practical guides and notification when the books are available.